ibm-cloud-docs/account/faqs-cbr.md

 Unlike IAM policies, context-based restrictions don't assign access.
 Context-based restrictions check that an access request comes from an allowed context that you configure.
 {: note}

-## What's the difference between Context-based restrictions and allowed IP addresses?
+## What's the difference between context-based restrictions and allowed IP addresses?
 {: #ip-cbr-diff}
 {: faq}